Sengottai (film)

-Sengottai is a 1996 Indian Tamil-language political action film directed by C. V. Sasikumar and produced by R. B. Choudary.
+Sengottai is a 1996 Indian Tamil-language political action film directed by C. V. Shanmugam and produced by R. B. Choudary.
 The film stars Arjun Sarja, Meena and Rambha.
-The film was released on 19 April 1996 and bombed at the box-office.
+It was released on 19 April 1996, and bombed at the box-office.

 Plot

-Thirumoorthy is a corrupt politician, who aspires to become the Prime Minister of India (PM) and hires a terrorist to kill the current PM.
-However, Thirumoorthy's plans gets foiled by SP Sekhar, who kills the terrorists and catches the leader.
-Neelakandan is an orthodox Brahmin and Sekhar's father's best friend, who along with Sekhar's father decides to marry his son to Neelakandan's daughter Meena, but Sekhar is in love with Yamuna.
+Thirumoorthy is a corrupt politician who aspires to become the Prime Minister of India (PM) and hires a terrorist to kill the current PM.
+However, Thirumoorthy's plans get foiled by SP Sekhar, who kills the terrorists and catches the leader.
+Neelakandan is an orthodox Brahmin and Sekhar's father's best friend, who, along with Sekhar's father, decides to marry his son to Neelakandan's daughter Meena, but Sekhar is in love with Yamuna.
 One day, Sekhar is appointed to find Franka, an Indo-French girl who arrived in India to learn about the country's culture.
-A sniper misses to kill Sekhar at the time, but accidentally kills Yamuna.
+A sniper misses killing Sekhar at the time, but accidentally kills Yamuna.

-Meena is imprisoned as she is considered to be killing Franka.
+Meena is imprisoned as she is considered to have killed Franka.
 Sekhar invites Thirumoorthy for Gandhi Jayanti to prison, where Meena attempts to kill him.
 The same killer who killed Yamuna tries to kill Meena, but Sekhar saves her.
-Sekhar enquires Meena, where she reveals the truth.
-Franka's handbag is robbed with her passport inside it.
+Sekhar enquires Meena, who reveals the truth.
+Franka's handbag was robbed, with her passport inside it.
 Meena and Franka complain at the police station.
 Thirumoorthy lusted after Franka, where he forcefully had sex and killed her.
-Thangamani, a police officer, promised Meena to arrest the culprit, where he first prevented his partner Thirumoorthy.
-Thangamani arrested Meena and the villagers humiliated her family, where Meena's family have self-immolated.
+Thangamani, a police officer, promised Meena that he would arrest the culprit, and first prevented his partner Thirumoorthy.
+Thangamani arrested Meena, and the villagers humiliated her family, where Meena's family have self-immolated.

-Learning this, Sekhar marries Meena in the prison and she is released on bail.
+Learning this, Sekhar marries Meena in prison, and she is released on bail.
 Sekhar is unable to arrest Thirumoorthy because it would cause a black mark for his country.
 Thangamani refuses to provide information to Sekhar, who later beats Thangamani.
 Thangamani reveals all about Thirumoorthy.
 However, a hitman kills Thangamani and kidnaps Sekhar.
 Thirumoorthy threatens Sekhar to kill his father and Meena if he does not kill the PM himself.
-Sekhar is escorted by Thirumoorthy's henchmen in the plane, but manages to escape from the plane and finds the place where his father and Meena are kept, and saves them.
+Sekhar is escorted by Thirumoorthy's henchmen on the plane, but manages to escape from there and finds the place where his father and Meena are kept, and saves them.
 To save the PM, Sekhar finds the sniper and kills him.
 Thirumoorthy decides to kill the PM, but Sekhar saves him and kills Thirumoorthy.